Religion in India: Communal conflicts

 Major post-independence communal conflicts include the 1984 Anti-Sikh riots, which followed Operation Blue Star by the Indian Army; heavy artillery, tanks, and helicopters were employed against the Sikh partisans inside the Harmandir Sahib, causing heavy damage to Sikhism's holiest Gurdwara.
 According to the Indian government estimates, the assault caused the deaths of up to 100 soldiers, 250 militants, and hundreds of civilians.

-This triggered Indira Gandhi's assassination by her outraged Sikh bodyguards on 31 October 1984, which set off a four-day period during which Sikhs were massacred; The Government of India reported 2,700 Sikh deaths however human rights organizations and newspapers report the death toll to be 10,000–17,000.
+This triggered Indira Gandhi's assassination by her outraged Sikh bodyguards on 31 October 1984, which set off a four-day period during which Sikhs were massacred; The Government of India reported 2,700 Sikh deaths however human rights organisations and newspapers report the death toll to be 10,000–17,000.
 In the aftermath of the riot, the Government of India reported 20,000 had fled the city, however the PUCL reported "at least" 50,000 displaced persons.

 The most affected regions were neighbourhoods in Delhi.
 Human rights organisations and the newspapers believe the massacre was organised.
 The collusion of political officials in the massacres and the failure to prosecute any killers alienated normal Sikhs and increased support for the Khalistan movement.
 The Akal Takht, the governing religious body of Sikhism, considers the killings to be a genocide.

 Other incidents include the 1992 Bombay riots that followed the demolition of the Babri Mosque as a result of the Ayodhya debate, and the 2002 Gujarat violence where 790 Muslims and 254 Hindus were killed and which was preceded by the Godhra Train Burning.
-Lesser incidents plague many towns and villages; the representative was the killing of five people in Mau, Uttar Pradesh during Hindu-Muslim rioting, which was triggered by the proposed celebration of a Hindu festival.
+Lesser incidents plague many towns and villages; the representative was the killing of five people in Mau, Uttar Pradesh, during Hindu–Muslim rioting, which was triggered by the proposed celebration of a Hindu festival.

-Demand for Hindu Rashtra, law and politics

-Most Right Wing Hindu organisations like RSS, Bajrang Dal, Vishwa Hindu Parishad have demanded that India should be declared a "Hindu nation" by constitution to safeguard the rights and life of Hindus in this largest democracy.
-As far as citizens are concerned, only 7/20th Indian Hindus are in the favour of making India as Hindu Rashtra.
-Nearly two-thirds of Indian Hindus (64% of the population) say's that it is very important to be Hindu to be truly Indian or citizen of India.

-As of 28 July 2020, there were pleas going on Supreme Court of India to remove the words "secular" and "socialist" from the Preamble to the Constitution of India.
-Recently ex-Rajya Sabha MP Subramanian Swamy's have made Plead to Supreme Court of India for Deletion of "Socialist" and "Secular" words from Preamble to the Constitution of India.